Techtonica/curriculum/_projects/recipe-page/phase-2-css-prompt.md

 Refresh `index.html` in Chrome by pressing `<COMMAND> + r` to see if it worked.

 If you need to make the font size larger or smaller for your headings due to the new font's default size, go ahead and make these changes now in `styles.css`.

+When you're happy with the new font, run `git status`.
+Add and commit, making sure to write a descriptive commit message in the present tense, such as "Link to Google font for headers."

 > **PAUSE.** Obtain a code review from Techtonica staff.